 CJER’s Arraignments Primer is the first in a series of criminal law and procedure online courses for bench officers.

 As a result of this course, you will be able to:

-This course contains various activities and quizzes.
-These are training exercises for your own practice only; no record is made of any of your responses to the course activities or quizzes.
+This course contains numerous review questions.
+These are training exercises for your own practice only; no record is made of any of your responses to the questions.

-Your feedback is valuable and will help us develop future courses.
-After finishing this course, please take a few minutes to complete the evaluation form.
-After completing the evaluation, you may print a certificate of completion.
+Your feedback is important to us for the development of future courses.
+After finishing this course, please take a few minutes to complete the Evaluation form.
+After completing the evaluation, you may print a certificate of completion for your own records.
 This course will help satisfy your continuing education needs.